Twelve games undeserving of their critical praise

 Gears of War 3

-Marcus and company land on this list with a, you guessed it!, insipid entry in the beefcake versus meat slabs series.
-While the entire series could be on this list, I managed to somewhat enjoy the first two titles and complete.
+Marcus and company land on this list with a, you guessed it, an insipid entry in the beefcake versus meat slabs series.
+While the entire series could be on this list, I managed to somewhat enjoy the first two titles and complete them.
 Gears of War 3 on the other hand, remains one of those games on my “Do not want to finish list.”

 With minimal to no evolution in any way over previous entries, failed attempts at gravitas and drama, and lame firefights, the acclaim heaped onto GoW 3 is puzzling.